 Smartphone Pairing: 10/10

 This device pairs with a smartphone seamlessly.
-Once it was initially paired, we had no issues with keeping the InReach paired with our phone.
+Once it was initially paired, I had no issues with keeping the InReach paired with our phone.

 Passive Location Tracking: 10/10